La Bonne Table

-La Bonne Table is a sister restaurant of the famous 2-Michelin-starred L’effervescence, which is my favorite French restaurant in Tokyo.
-As the second restaurant of chef Namae-san, of course La Bonne Table serves French food, but with more modern and healthier twists.
-Chef Namae always emphasize on the quality of ingredients, same as what he serves at L’effervescence, all the ingredients here are sourced directly from farm to table.
-The entire team is from L’effervescence, the concepts are also the same, the ambianze is much causual but still upscale.
-Here at La Bonne Table, you can enjoy Michelin-standard dishes wwhich won’t hurt your wallet.
+La Bonne Table is a sister restaurant of the famous 2-Michelin-starred L'effervescence, my top French restaurant in Tokyo.
+As the second restaurant of chef Namae-san, La Bonne Table serves French food in a much more casual way.
+Taken the trendy concept of farm-to table, the dishes at LBT are mostly lighter and healthier.
+Here at La Bonne Table, you can enjoy Michelin-standard dishes wwhich won't hurt your wallet.

 Date: Jan.16.2016 (Lunch)